Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: INTRODUCTION

-However, there is also discussion that does not involve new physics i.e. an astrophysical origin of the signal, but rather instrumental effects such as a ground plane artefact \citep{bradley_ground_2019} mimicking an absorption profile or calibration errors \citep{sims_testing_2020} which are seen as sinusoids in the residuals.
-Furthermore, different data analysis techniques for the foreground involving changing the number of polynomial functions \citep{hills_concerns_2018} or applying maximally smooth functions (MSF) \citep{bevins_maxsmooth_2021, singh_redshifted_2019} could also detect unmodelled sinusoids in the residuals, which are also similarly seen in another sky-averaged experiment LEDA \citep{price_design_2018}.
-Finally, data obtained by the SARAS 3 radiometer reject the presence of the best-fitting absorption feature reported by EDGES with 95.3 \% confidence and state that there is an uncalibrated systematic structure in the EDGES analysis with a period of 12.5 MHz \citep{singh_detection_2021}.
+Another re-examination of the EDGES low-band dataset lead by \cite{sims_testing_2020} conducted an analysis by including a sinusoidal systematic model and concluded that the models that account for these structures are preferred over models that do not include them.
+However, they could not clearly distinguish whether there is a clear preference for a sky-averaged 21-cm signal model over models that do not include the signal.
+Moreover, with other data analysis approaches such as applying a different foreground model using maximally smooth functions (MSF) \citep{singh_redshifted_2019, bevins_maxsmooth_2021}, one can also detect unmodelled sinusoids in the residuals of the EDGES low-band dataset, which are also similarly seen in another sky-averaged experiment LEDA \citep{price_design_2018} and SARAS 2 \citep{bevins_comprehensive_2022}.
+Finally, data obtained by the SARAS 3 radiometer reject the presence of the best-fitting absorption feature reported by EDGES with 95.3 \% confidence \citep{singh_detection_2022}.

-We investigate the case of systematic effects i.e. a non astrophysical origin for the Bayesian pipeline of REACH.
+With this work, we investigate the case of systematic effects i.e. a non astrophysical origin for the Bayesian pipeline of REACH.
 We introduce unmodelled sinusoidal structures inside forward modelled antenna temperature datasets, and study its influence on the resulting sky-averaged 21-cm signal parameter estimation using a Bayesian inference framework.
 In Section \ref{sec:BayesianInf}, we introduce the Bayesian inference framework, specifically the parameter estimation and model comparison component.
 In Section \ref{sec:ForwardModel}, we describe how we generated our antenna temperature datasets using a physically motivated forward model.
 In Section \ref{sec:BayesModel}, we discuss how to statistically model the antenna temperature datasets in a Bayesian way using a likelihood function and assigning a prior distribution on the model parameters.
 In Section \ref{sec:Results}, we quantify our results by using Bayesian evidence-driven model selection and a Goodness-of-Fit test and in Section \ref{sec:Conclusion} we conclude and summarise our results.

-\section{Bayesian Inference and Nested Sampling}
+\section{BAYESIAN INFERENCE AND NESTED SAMPLING}